cruschke/tidbyt-evcc/README.md

-# tidbyt-evcc
+# EVCC
-[evcc](https://evcc.io/en/) is a popular open source project, allowing you to charge your BEV using as much self-generated power as possible.
-The project loves 💚 good UIs, a [Tidbyt](https://tidbyt.com/products/tidbyt) app displaying the most important statistics (excess solar power, charging power, state of charge) makes totally sense that's why 😀.
+[evcc](https://evcc.io/en/) is an energy management system with a focus on electromobility.
+The software controls your EV charger or smart plug.
+It communicates with your vehicle, inverter or home storage to make intelligent charging decisions.
+This app is to display the most important statistics (excess solar power, charging power, state of charge).

 # Overview